Dating a Person Who Has Borderline Personality Disorder

 If you stop trying to treat the other person as a fragile person who needs protecting, everything will start to flow.

 Keep being you.
 Be careful with negative behaviors like lying, misleading, or not trusting the person who has Borderline Personality Disorder.
 Remember that their thought process is polarized.
 Their emotions are sometimes out of their control.

 Act according to your principles.
 Place limits and don’t let yourself get carried away with the external disease.
 This will guarantee balance in the relationship.

+It will be difficult.
+It’s a path full of roadblocks and pitfalls.
 However, if you are willing to be with this person, it will be worth it.